The Wild Welfare team has been in Japan, extending animal welfare programmes throughout the country.

 Wild Welfare is a global organisation committed to improving animal welfare for captive wild animals.
 By uniting the world’s leading zoos, zoo associations and animal welfare organisations, we build trusting partnerships that help provide long-term solutions to critical wild animal welfare issues.

 Our vision is to end the suffering of captive wild animals around the world and ensure full and sustainable protection is given to all animals in human care.
 Find out more at www.wildwelfare.org.
 Registered charity in England (no.1165941).

-Image © Wild Welfare: One of the bears rehomed to Yorkshire Wildlife Park, pictured here before moving from Japan
+Image © Wild Welfare: One of the bears rehomed to Yorkshire Wildlife Park, before its move from Japan